rickfindlater/rickfindlater.github.io/collections/_projects/hatch-website-optimisation.md

 Having worked in many SaaS tech businesses in the past I have always viewed a companies public website as a highly important part of the product.
 It is usually the first thing that prospective customers see when signing up and in many cases the first place they go everytime they log in.

-It became clear after I started at Hatch that the public website hadn’t been optimised or even really updated for many years.
-Myself and my colleagues in the newly minted optimisation team decided to embark upon a project to measure the current performance of the website and optimise it accordingly.
+It became clear after I started at Hatch that the public website hadn’t been optimised or even really updated for quite some time.
+Myself and my colleagues in the newly minted optimisation team decided to embark upon a project to measure and benchmark the current performance of the website and optimise it accordingly.

 ### My role